geemus/notes/houston_foresight/raw/world_futures.md

   * What social impact will accompany changes in the energy sector? ie affordability of energy, job displacement and/or creation, job locations
   * What differing financial impacts will occur around the globe? ie impact on energy-producing countries
   * How will this interact with broader advances in fourth industrial revolution? ie closing digital divide, pressures between growing demand and environment/affordability

+### [Reading] There's Much to Celebrate (Coates)

+* "Like it or not, we are in charge.
+Our choices, broadly, are stasis, falling backward, or moving ahead.
+The last must be the best of our choices.
+Our primary means of moving ahead is scientific knowledge, forming the basis for manipulation and control of all and every aspect of animate and inanimate nature."